Kero76/logisticae/.github/.github/issue_template/bug_report.md

 ### Prerequisites

 * [ ] Put an X between the brackets on this line if you have done all of the following:
+  * Using a stable version and not the one get from `develop`
   * Checked that your issue isn't already filed: <https://github.com/Kero76/logisticae/issues>

 ### Description